mind·ful·ness – /ˈmīn(d)f(ə)lnəs/

 3. realizing you are not psychotic or deranged even though you think everyone else has there shit together but you (ok, I made this definition up).

-In many ways, “mindfulness” can feel elusive (like that Big O during your early twenties), difficult to define, and too easy to overlook or forget, so I’ve decided to commit a day each week incorporating a little more mindfulness, and I can’t think of a better day to embody mindfulness than Mondays (because let’s be real, Monday’s have always sucked)!!
+In many ways, “mindfulness” can feel elusive, difficult to define, and too easy to overlook or forget, so I’ve decided to commit a day each week incorporating a little more mindfulness, and I can’t think of a better day to embody mindfulness than Mondays (because let’s be real, Monday’s have always sucked)!!

 So screw it, let’s make Mondays great again… but for real!